andher1802/geomodelling_challenge/README.md

 To run the script you should open a terminal and from the root folder (geomodelling_challenge-main or root in the case of the docker container) and type:

+- `python main_pipeline/compute_ndvi_images.py`

+In addition, you can also add input parameters

 - `python main_pipeline/compute_ndvi_images.py --start_date <start_date> --end_date <end_date>`

 This workflow allows the user to include several input parameters: